 - Internal order cycle time: indicates the time it takes to complete an order, from the time it arrives at the installation until it leaves the dispatch dock.
 Internal order cycle time = Order entry date − Dispatch date

-- Full and on-time delivery rate: measures the number of purchase orders prepared for pickup.
+- Delivery in full, on time (DIFOT): measures the number of purchase orders prepared for pickup.
 It shows productivity and the level of customer service.
-Full and on-time delivery rate = No. of full on-time orders ÷ Total no. of orders x 100
+DIFOT = No. of in-full, on-time orders ÷ Total no. of orders x 100

 KPIs for inventory management